Generic Name: copper

 ParaGard - Clinical Pharmacology

 The contraceptive effectiveness of ParaGard® is enhanced by copper continuously released into the uterine cavity.
-Possible mechanism(s) by which copper enhances contraceptive efficacy include interference with sperm transport or fertilization, and prevention of implantation.
+Mechanism(s) by which copper enhances contraceptive efficacy include interference with sperm transport and fertilization of an egg, and possibly prevention of implantation.

 Indications and Usage for ParaGard

 ParaGard® is indicated for intrauterine contraception for up to 10 years.
 The pregnancy rate in clinical studies has been less than 1 pregnancy per 100 women each year.

 Table 1: Percentage of women experiencing an unintended pregnancy during the first year of typical use and first year of perfect use of contraception and the percentage continuing use at the end of the first year: United States